kubevirt/kubevirt/docs/sriov.md

 $ echo "options vfio_iommu_type1 allow_unsafe_interrupts=1" > /etc/modprobe.d/iommu_unsafe_interrupts.conf
 ```

+Finally, we need to unbind each device from its respective network driver and
+register it with vfio subsystem.
+You can find an example on how to do it under:
+`tools/util/vfio.sh`

 Now you are ready to set up your cluster.

 # Set up kubernetes cluster